BinitaBharati/jilapi/README.md

 # Jilapi
-Jilapi is a Java library to parse OS command line output.
+Jilapi is a Java library to parse unstructured, plain text data, and transform it into structured data.
+Jilapi was originally written to parse Linux command line output, but it has evolved to handle varying kinds of unstructured data.

 ##How it works
 * Line-wise parser.
 By default, Jilapi assumes that every output line is a meaningful entity by itself.